RealSmile Data Report

 Five top-line findings from the May 2026 dataset.

-- Rescans observed: 0 unique emails have submitted more than one scan to date.
-Score-lift correlations on rescans are deferred to the next report.
+- Rescans observed: 13 unique emails have submitted more than one scan to date.
+Aggregated score-lift correlations are published in section 5.

 2. How we collected the data